How to Customize Yoast SEO Plugin for Your Therapy Website

 One of our favorite plugins that we use on our clients’ websites is Yoast’s WordPress SEO Plugin.
 We configured these settings for each of our clients, but here’s a basic overview of how to do it yourself…

-How to Configure the Yoast WordPress SEO Plugin
+How to Configure the Yoast SEO Plugin For Your Therapy Website

-Once you’ve downloaded the plugin and activated it on your site, there’s a bit of work to do to setup the plugin so that it is functioning correctly for your website.
+Once you’ve downloaded the Yoast SEO plugin and activated it on your therapy website, there’s a bit of work to do to set up the plugin so that it is functioning correctly for your website.
 Below are some of the settings we recommend:

 Titles & Meta: General Settings